 The Comedy Theatre is a venue for everyone and we work hard to make our shows and events safe and accessible for all.
 We’ve put together the below information about the venue but if there is anything missing or if you have any questions, please don’t hesitate to contact us.

-Accessible tickets for the Comedy Theatre can be purchased by calling us on 1300 11 10 11 (option 2), Monday to Friday 9am to 5pm or by emailing [email protected].
+Accessible tickets for shows at the Comedy Theatre can be purchased by calling us on 1300 11 10 11 (option 2), Monday to Friday 9am to 5pm or by sending us a request HERE.

 Tickets are also available from the Regent Theatre box office located at 191 Collins Street, Melbourne (accessible via stairs only) from Monday to Friday 10am – 5pm, and 90 minutes prior to performances.